xtdb/learn-xtdb-datalog-today/master.md

-# Learn xtdb Datalog Today
+# Learn XTDB Datalog Today

-Learn XTDB Datalog Today is derived from the classic [learndatalogtoday.org](http://learndatalogtoday.org) tutorial materials, but adapted to focus on the [XTDB](https://xtdb.com) API and unique Datalog semantics, and extended with additional topics and exercises.
-It is an interactive tutorial designed to teach you the XTDB dialect of Datalog.
+Learn XTDB Datalog Today is derived from the classic [learndatalogtoday.org](http://learndatalogtoday.org) tutorial materials, but adapted to focus on the [xtdb](https://xtdb.com) API and unique Datalog semantics, and extended with additional topics and exercises.
+It is an interactive tutorial designed to teach you the xtdb dialect of Datalog.
 Datalog is a declarative database query language with roots in logic programming.
 Datalog has similar expressive power to SQL.

 ![XTDB Datalog Icon](https://github.com/xtdb/learn-xtdb-datalog-today/raw/main/images/find-where-icon.png)